-In ‘I’m “wife” – I’ve finished that’ Dickinson explores personal themes of independence, society, and womanhood.
-The poet takes the reader through several differences, emotional and mental, between being a “spinster,” or an older, unmarried woman, and being a wife.
+‘I’m “wife” – I’ve finished that’ explores personal themes of independence, society, and womanhood.
+Dickinson takes the reader through several differences, emotional and mental, between being a “spinster,” or an older, unmarried woman, and being a wife.
 During the 19th century when Emily Dickinson was writing this poem, there was a vast gulf between these two kinds of lives.
 She was herself single until her death a feature that might influence a reader’s understanding of this short poem.

 Explore I'm 'wife' – I've finished that